puranzhang/metareport/README.md

 #### Meta report of Transparency

-A meta analysis based on concept of ethics in transparency; And a data visualization based on transparency  reports provided by Google, Apple, Twitter, etc.
+[Click here for the actual visuals](https://puranzhang.me/metareport/).
+This is a meta analysis based on concept of ethics in transparency; And a data visualization based on transparency  reports provided by Google, Apple, Twitter, etc.